mguid73/MEGPuritz_Lab_Notebook/_posts/2023-10-19-ROD_Challenge_Protocol_v2.md

 8. Top off the cup with ASW + SD (measured in the "NEW WATER" beaker) for a total volume of ~650ml.
 9. Return basket to it's cup and place back in the incubator with airstone.
 10. **Turn on airstones** after all water changes are complete.
-11. Dispose of ROD water -- ask Marta!
+11. Bleach ROD contaminated seawater for 15 mins and pour out.
 12. Dry, bleach, and ethanol the benchtop.
 13. Bleach all glassware, bins, caps, squirt bottles, baskets, etc. following the Puritz Lab bleaching protocol (see below).
 14. Set glassware and other materials to dry on the drying pad.
 15. Double check the air bubbles and make sure the incubator is propped open before leaving for the day.
-16. Check ASW stock, bleach, and sodium thio and text Megan if any needed to be replenished.
+16. Check ASW stock, bleach, and sodium thio and text Megan/Caitlin if any needed to be replenished.
 17. Record water change and any notes in lab notebook (located on Puritz Lab bench).